Skip to Main Content

 Voting Leave

-A person who is entitled to vote on election day is entitled to be absent for a maximum of two consecutive hours between the opening and closing of the polls.
+A person who is entitled to vote on election day is entitled to be absent for up to two consecutive hours between the opening and closing of the polls.
 Additional time may be taken, not to exceed two hours, in the event the polls are open prior to or after the shift to allow the employee to vote.
-The employee shall not be penalized for going to vote.
-K.S.
-Stat. § 25-418.
+The employee shall not be penalized for going to vote, and no deductions shall be made from the employee's usual salary or wages.
+Kan.
+Stat.
+Ann. § 25-418.

 An employer may specify what time during the day an employee may be absent from work to vote, so long as it does not include the employee's regular lunch period.